tinfoilsh/verifier-js/README.md

 This ensures that browser-based applications can perform an audit of Tinfoil without additional infrastructure dependencies.
 For more details on the underlying attestation process, see the [Tinfoil verification documentation](https://docs.tinfoil.sh/verification/comparison).

+**Try it now**: The hosted WASM verifier is available at [tinfoil.sh/verifier](https://tinfoil.sh/verifier)

+**Usage**: This WASM verifier is also integrated into [Tinfoil Chat](https://chat.tinfoil.sh) to provide transparent verification of the Tinfoil private chat.
+The verification center UI can be found in [tinfoil-chat/verifier](https://github.com/tinfoilsh/tinfoil-chat/tree/main/src/components/verifier).

 ## Quick Start

 Include required scripts: